rednafi/fly-fastapi/README.md

 deploying apps built with frameworks like Express, Nuxt, Django, Rails, etc. However, I wanted to see if I can make it work with a small app built with FastAPI.

-Turns out, if you can Dockerize your app, you can deploy it with Fly.io regardless of the stack.
+Turns out that if you can Dockerize your app, you can deploy it with Fly.io regardless of the stack.
 Also, the deployment is completely automatic here; it's done by GitHub Action and the deployment only kicks in if the corresponding commit has a tag that starts with `v*`.

-## Checkout the deployed app
+## Check out the deployed app

 * To access the deployed OpenAPI docs provided by FastAPI, go to [https://fly-fastapi.fly.dev/docs](https://fly-fastapi.fly.dev/docs).
 * Use the doc to make requests to the `GET /greetings` API endpoint.
 This endpoint leverages HTTP basic auth.
-The username is `ubuntu` and password is `debian`.
+The username is `ubuntu` and the password is `debian`.
 * Or, you can use cURL to test the endpoint:

     ```bash